 - The Affordable Care Act is the shorthand name for the Patient Protection and Affordable Care Act (PPACA), Public Law No. 111-48, as modified by the subsequently enacted Health Care and Education Reconciliation Act (HCERA), Public Law No. 111-152.
 (Return to the Capital Checkup.)

-- The final rule was published in the March 11, 2014 Federal Register.
+- The draft form is on the IRS website.
 (Return to the Capital Checkup.)

-- The announcement is on the CMS website.
+- The draft form is on the IRS website.
 (Return to the Capital Checkup.)

 Capital Checkup is Sibson Consulting’s periodic electronic newsletter summarizing activity in Washington with respect to health care and related subjects.
 Capital Checkup is for informational purposes only and should not be construed as legal advice.
 It is not intended to provide guidance on current laws or pending legislation.
 On all issues involving the interpretation or application of laws and regulations, plan sponsors should rely on their attorneys for legal advice.